signal-kite/articles/articles/check-list-for-landing-page.md

 Also frameworks, like [Bootstrap](https://getbootstrap.com/) - 1800 icons have their own icon sets.

 #### 6. Background
+Can be anything: an image, pattern, or just a color.
+Just remember that it should not distract the user's attention.

+#### 7. Fonts
+The main designers' rule is: no more than 2 different font families and no more than 4 different styles totally.
+You can find free and easy-to-use fonts at [Google Fonts](https://fonts.google.com/).

 #### 6. Using frameworks
 Frameworks are great but don't forget to change the design.
 We saw so many similar-looking websites that would look great if they would be different.